 - Strong structural components.
 Most sellers will give their house a new coat of paint before showing it to buyers, but don’t be fooled.
 If the foundation is weak, the best paint job won’t cover it up.
 Check beneath the surface for strong pipes, wiring, and insulation.

-- Overall functioning of the home.
+- The overall functioning of the home.
 Don’t be shy; try out everything in your potential new home.
-Open doors and windows, turn on every faucet, flick each light switch, flush toilets and taste the water.
+Open doors and windows, turn on every faucet, flick each light switch, flush toilets, and taste the water.
 If you find any major problems, you may want to give this house a second thought.
 If you don’t mind a handful of minor repairs, remember to use these as a negotiating point.

 Don’t forget to call, click or stop by United Texas Credit Union to learn about our fantastic programs on home loans before you start your search.
 We’re here to help you with the finances as you find the home of your dreams!

 Your Turn: Did you recently purchase a new home?
 What did you wish you’d known before you started on your search?
 Let us learn from your experience; share your wisdom with us in the comments!

 If you like what you read, then join our e-mail list!